markusvoelter/ProgrammingBasics/doc/chapter06_collections/index.md

 resulting list is still a `list<Person>`, but it might have fewer elements than the original, because those where the expression is false are not included.
 In our example, only the last element in the list, Jim Joyner, is younger than 35.
-The two last asserts in this the tests illustrate this.
+The two last asserts in the tests illustrate this.

  **Checking**: Lets say we want to buy a train group ticket for the